Constraining cosmic reionization by combining the kinetic Sunyaev-Zel'dovich and the 21 cm power spectra: Methods

 \subsubsection{Derivation of the patchy kSZ angular power spectrum}

-The angular power spectrum of the pkSZ effect at multipole $\ell$ can be derived from the electron density power spectrum $\Pee$ under the Limber approximation and some assumptions on the velocity power spectrum, such that \citep{Mesinger2012,GorceIlic_2020}:
+The angular power spectrum of the pkSZ effect at multipole $\ell$ can be derived from the electron density power spectrum $\Pee$ under some assumptions\footnote{These assumptions include the Limber approximation, the assumption that the velocity power spectrum is a biased linear matter power spectrum, and the omission of third and fourth order correlation terms \citep{GorceIlic_2020}.
+The latter implies variations of the order of 10\% ($\sim 0.05 \mu K^{2}$) in the patchy kSZ amplitude \citep[see][for details]{Alvarez2016}}., such that \citep{Mesinger2012,GorceIlic_2020}:

 with $\sigma_T$ being the Thomson scattering cross-section, $\bar{n}_e(z)$ and $\eta(z)$ are the mean electron density and the comoving distance for redshift $z$, respectively.
 Moreover, $P_{B,e}$ is the power spectrum of the curl component of the momentum field $\mathbf{q}_{B,e}$ such that $(2\pi)^3 P_{B,e}\, \delta_D(\kvec-\kvec')= \langle \qvec_{B,e}(\kvec)\ \qvec_{B,e}^*(\kvec')\rangle$ where $\delta_D$ is the Dirac delta function, the tilde denotes a Fourier transform, the asterisk a complex conjugate, and we define the dimensionless power spectrum, for a given field $a$ and $b$ at a certain wave number $k$, as $\Delta^{2}_{\mathrm{a,b}}(k)=k^{3} P_{\mathrm{a,b}}(k)/(2\pi^{2})$.
 We have